-Today, Cusco is one of Peru’s most popular tourist destinations, thanks to its stunning colonial architecture and its proximity to Machu Picchu.
+Today, Cusco is one of Peru’s most popular tourist destinations and a UNESCO World Heritage Site, thanks to its stunning colonial architecture and its proximity to Machu Picchu.

 Cusco is also a good base for exploring the Sacred Valley, home of some of the most significant Inca settlements such as Moray, Ollantaytambo, and more.

 Cusco also allows you to explore some of the best hikes in Peru, such as Rainbow Mountain, Humantay Lake, and more.